anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Those who cannot learn from history are doomed to repeat it.
+Quote: Love is blind; friendship closes its eyes.

-By: George Santayana
+By: Friedrich Nietzsche